Part 1: If you haven’t read it, here’s what happens when getting ready to run with the bulls in Pamplona.

 Maybe because we were all caught so off guard.
 I’m sure the scene did look humorous from above.
 But raising yourself up from the soft dirt of a bullring just in time to see an angry bull thunder past is hardly a laughing matter.
 I fought for position along the wall, but there was a real risk of being crushed by other people trying to get over.

 I stood there just 10 minutes before deciding that I had played enough games with fate.
 The adrenaline and fear of becoming a late casualty left me exhausted.
 I wasn’t thinking clearly anymore.
 It was time to go over the wall.
 I clumsily climbed the fence with wobbly legs to the safety of the other side, then took a position to watch the runners who were still brave or stupid enough to play with the bulls.

 Later, at a bar just outside the plaza, I met a guy who had been partially scalped by a bull in the bullring.
 I still don’t understand how it happened, and neither did he.
 A chunk of his scalp had been removed in the front somehow.
-We laughed about the injury; his hairline had been crudely modified for life (photo here).
+We laughed about the injury; his hairline had been crudely modified for life (photo near the bottom here on this excellent San Fermin post).
 Like most of us runners, his hands were shaking as he held his well-earned beer at 10 a.m. and discussed the new scar.

 When I exited the plaza past security into Pamplona’s bright daylight, I held my head up high.
 I was tired, sore, and stained — but buzzing with life.
 Alive.
 Later, I would once again be just another festival goer lost in a sea of red-and-white participants.
 But for now, I was one of the proud few to have ran that morning, a corredor con los toros.